dojoengine/book/src/tutorial/onchain-chess/4-test.md

      let world = spawn_test_world(components, systems);
 ```

-First to spawn the Square pieces before we make a move, we execute `initiate_system` that spawn all the `Square` entity that contains Piece.
-System's execute function gets input and this input will be deliver as a calldata which datatype is array.
+First, to spawn the Square pieces before we make a move, we execute `initiate_system` that spawn all the `Square` entity that contains Piece.
+The system's execute function gets input and this input will be delivered as a calldata which datatype is array.

 ```rust
         // initiate